 Devils Tongue via Silver Ridge West

 I used Peak 6535 as a reference as it sat north of the border.
-We almost went down the wrong side by staying on the crop line.
-But not before I saw the top of Devils Tongue looming behind us.
+But we almost went down the wrong side of the peak by staying on the crop line.
+Glad to have caught the top of Devils Tongue looming behind us when I turned around.

-We quickly retraced our steps and hiked up to Silver Ridge West.
-There the view slowly improved.
-Then from there, we quickly walked down to the west saddle.
-And OMG, water!
+So we quickly retraced our steps and hiked up to Silver Ridge West.
+There the view slowly improved as the mists dissipated.
+Then we quickly walked down to the west saddle.
+And OMG, there’s water!

 See more trip photos here.